SW1 - (Haymarket) Theatre Royal

 Manifestation of the Living

 A ghost seen around the palace was identified as (the still living) Mrs Milman, and although she worked at the site as Assistant Clerk, she was not present at the time of the sightings.
-In a contemporary newspaper report, Milman said that she was constantly being seen in places in which she was not present.
+In a contemporary newspaper report, Milman said that she would be spotted in places where she was not present.
+Around the same time, Sir Henry Campbell-Bannerman and other MPs witnessed a colleague sitting in the House of Commons chamber, even though they knew the colleague to be seriously ill at home.
+In 1989, a lift operator claimed an unseen force picked him up and tossed him fifteen feet along a corridor.

 SW1 - Private flat, Vandon Court